COUNTY DETAILS

 The County Today

-Today, Sandoval County encompasses 3,714 square miles of diverse geography and has a population of approximately 140,000 people.
-It includes the incorporated municipalities of Bernalillo, Cuba, Corrales, Jemez Springs, Rio Rancho and San Ysidro, as well as numerous unincorporated communities, and all or portions of seven Indian pueblos and all or portions of six Tribal entities/lands.
+Today Sandoval County is one of the fastest-growing counties in New Mexico.
+It encompasses 3,714 square miles of diverse geography and has a population of approximately 160,000 people.
+Sandoval County includes the incorporated municipalities of Bernalillo, Cuba, Corrales, Jemez Springs, Rio Rancho, San Ysidro, and the Town of Cochiti Lake as well as numerous unincorporated communities, and all or portions of 12 Indian Pueblos and Tribal Nations.